NikitaMadavi/7nm-FINFET-Circuit-Simulation/README.md

 ```

 ### DC Analysis
+Note: Below plots are shown for VDD as 1V at 125C

 - Performed DC sweep to observe reference voltage (Vref)
 - Studied variation of output voltage with:
   - Supply voltage (VDD)
   - Temperature

 ```
 .dc temp -45 150 5
 .control